plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 In this section, we walk through how to initialize a plenoptic-compatible model using the weights from {external+torchvision:ref}`TorchVision <models>`.
 Then, at the end of this section, we briefly show to do the same with models from {external+timm:doc}`timm <models>`.
 After this section, the behavior of the two models are the same.

-First, we download the model weights for ResNet50 trained on [ImageNet-1K](https://en.wikipedia.org/wiki/ImageNet#ImageNet-1K) and initialize the `torchvision` / `timm` model.
+First, we download the model weights for ResNet50 trained on [ImageNet-1K](https://en.wikipedia.org/wiki/ImageNet#ImageNet-1K) and initialize the `torchvision` model.

 ```{code-cell} ipython3
 weights = torchvision.models.ResNet50_Weights.IMAGENET1K_V1